 Upload your resume.
-In eight seconds you get a 0–100 ATS score, a breakdown by parser dimension, and a prioritized list of every fix.
-The average user gains 43 points on the first pass.
+In seconds you get a 0–100 ATS score, a breakdown by parser dimension, and a prioritized list of every fix.

 80